DOI-ONRR/doi-extractives-data/_case-studies/north-slope.md

 Unlike many Alaska municipalities, the North Slope Borough is responsible for its own airports, which serve the local population as well as a range of commercial and recreational visitors.[^23] Annual costs for airport maintenance across the North Slope are about $1.4 million per year, including spending on airports and landing strips that are labeled as “unrestricted,” or permissible for oil and gas industry use.[^24] It is unclear what percentage of the annual airport maintenance budget is spent specifically on support activities for the oil and gas industry.

-The state also spends public dollars on reclamation services, including managing contaminated drilling sites.
+The state also spends public dollars on <span class="term term-p" data-term="reclamation" title="Click to define" tabindex="0">reclamation<i class="icon-book"></i></span> services, including managing contaminated drilling sites.
 The Oil and Hazardous Substance Release Prevention and Response Fund imposes a 4 cent surcharge per barrel of oil for prevention, and a 1 cent surcharge per barrel of oil for response.[^25] The operating budget, including expenditures and obligations, for the state’s Oil and Hazardous Substance Release Prevention and Response Fund was $21.5 million in FY 2012, with $8.1 million going to spill prevention and response for contaminated sites.[^26]

 The North Slope Borough often responds to, and pays for, emergency services on oilfield roads, such as Kuparuk Oilfield roads.[^27] The Alaska state government also invests a significant amount of tax dollars to prevent and respond to oil and hazardous substance emergencies in the state.
 For example, the Office of Management and Budget appropriated $750,000 toward oil and hazardous substance first-responder equipment and preparedness in 2013.[^28]